 The San Diego Archaeological Center Library holdings focus on the anthropology, archaeology and history of San Diego County.
 Associated fields represented include marine life, ceramics, fauna, flora, geology and art.
-The catalog contains over 9,200 entries for books, journals, magazines, monographs, media files, and archaeological report.
+The catalog contains over 10,000 entries for books, journals, magazines, monographs, and media files; and over 2300 archaeological reports.
 The Center Library also contains a small collection of children’s books and an assortment of books about the California Missions.

 Library Catalog: There are two databases that can be searched.
 There is one for books, journals, magazines, maps and monographs.
 There is a separate database for archaeological reports that can only be searched with a password.
 Take a look at our User Guide section for further information.
 Click here to search the library.

 Library hours: Monday – Friday 10:00am – 3:00pm.
 The Library is closed weekends, and Federal holidays.
 Appointments are recommended.
 Please contact the Center Librarian Suzanne Moramarco at 760-291-0370, or email at firstname.lastname@example.org or email@example.com.